 As an aid for measurement correction criteria see flowchart in Figure 2 of Appendix 6.

-Remark: To be aligned with UN Regulation No. 138 or/and No. 51.03

 14.5.6.
 The maximum sound-pressure level shall be sought within the range of 0.5 and 1.5 m above the ground, and the height, at which the maximum sound-pressure level was found has to be fixed for the purpose of taking the measurements prescribed below.

 The sound pressure level shall be measured at that fixed height for a duration of at least 3 seconds.
 The final result shall be the maximum A-weighted sound pressure level of the reading period, rounded mathematically to the nearest integer.

-14.6.
-Measurement on stationary vehicle of sound characteristics of the “Self-adjusting audible reverse warning device” or of the “Stepwise Self-adjusting audible reverse warning device”
+In all cases where the range of the maximum to minimum background noise is greater than 2 dB(A), the maximum level of the background noise shall be 10 dB(A) or greater below the level of the measurement.
+When the maximum to minimum range of background noise is greater than 2 dB(A) and the level of the background noise is less than 10 dB(A) below the measurement, no valid measurement is possible.